danhammer/web-mapping/lecture5/lecture5.md

 ----
 #### Assignment 4

 This is the **last** assignment before the final write-up!

-1. Post the **single** SQL query to find the ten counties and days with the most fires detected by NASA satellites in the past seven days.
-To be clear, there should be just one SQL query.
-A county on one day is different from a county on another day.
+1. Use the [Active Fire Data](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/active-fire-data) tool to download active fires for the "USA (Conterminous) and Hawaii" in the past 7 days from the MODIS 1km Sensor.
+Post the **single** SQL query to find the ten counties and days with the most fires detected by NASA satellites in the past seven days.
+To be clear, a county on one day should be treated differently than a county on another day.
 You are looking for the ten county-days with the most fires (a county may be listed twice if it contained a lot of fires on two days).

-Connect the fires data table from [here](https://danhammergenome.cartodb.com/tables/fires/public).
-You can connect directly via the **Create Map** button.
-Use the `cb_2013_us_county_500k` as the counties data table, found within the Data Library.
-2. Create an animated web map that loops once every 7 seconds, one second for each day represented in the fires data set.
+2. Create an animated web map that loops every 7 seconds, one second for each day represented in the fires data set.
 Spend some time making this look good.
+Post the CartoCSS along with the web map URL.